Developing Your Core Competency in:

 Writing and Publishing

 Developing your writing skills is key to success both at UC Davis and in your chosen career path.
-The dissertation or thesis is a project unlike any other, and few students know how to conceptualize and organize large-scale writing projects.
-GradPathways provides writing and publishing development in partnership with the University Writing Program.
+The dissertation or thesis is a project unlike any other, and few students start out knowing how to conceptualize and organize large-scale writing projects.
+GradPathways provides writing and publishing development in partnership with the University Writing Program to help ensure success.

 Workshops and Events